 The energy dispersion relation of the free Hamiltonian $H_{0}=H-V$ in Eq.\,(\ref{eq:Hamiltonian}) is

 where $\mu,\nu=\pm1$ labels the various subbands (Fig.\,\ref{fig:01-band_structure}(a)).

 The Rashba interaction aligns the electron spin at right angles to the wavevector, the so-called spin--momentum locking configuration (Fig.\,\ref{fig:01-band_structure}(b)) \cite{Schwab_EPL2011,Hsieh_TIs_09}.
-For $|\epsilon|>2|\lambda|$ (region II), the split Fermi surface displays counter-rotating spin textures reminiscent of (non-chiral) 2DEGs with Rashba interaction \cite{Bychkov_Rashba_84}.
-A regime (pseudogap, region I) where the chemical potential intersects a single subband, with electronic states having well-defined spin helicity, extends for energies $|\epsilon|<2|\lambda|$.
+For Fermi energy $|\epsilon|>2|\lambda|$ (region II), the split Fermi surface displays counter-rotating spin textures reminiscent of (nonchiral) 2DEGs with Rashba interaction \cite{Bychkov_Rashba_84}.
+A regime (pseudogap, region I) where the Fermi energy intersects a single subband, with electronic states having well-defined spin helicity, extends for energies $|\epsilon|<2|\lambda|$.
 In the conventional 2DEG this circumstance only happens at a single point \emph{i.e.}, the intersection between the parabolic bands \cite{Brosco_PRL2016}.

-The spin texture of energy bands in the 2D Dirac--Rashba model is modulated by the band velocity \emph{i.e.},
+Importantly, the spin texture of energy bands in the 2D Dirac--Rashba model is modulated by the band velocity \emph{i.e.},

 where $\langle\boldsymbol{\sigma}\rangle_{\mu\nu\mathbf{k}}=(1/v)\nabla_{\mathbf{k}}\epsilon_{\mu\nu}(\mathbf{k})$ is the pseudospin polarization vector.
 The entanglement between pseudospin and spin degrees of freedom in the model is responsible for a rich energy dependence of transport coefficients \cite{Milletari_PRL2017,Offidani_PRL2017}.
 For brevity of notation, we assume $\epsilon,\lambda>0$ in the remainder of the work.